thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 Each measurement is encoded in a `measurement-map` of a CoMID `reference-triple-record`.
-Since a `measurement-map` can encode one or more measurements, a single `reference-triple-record` can carry as many measurements as needed, provided they belong to the same PSA RoT.
+Since a `measurement-map` can encode one or more measurements, a single `reference-triple-record` can carry as many measurements as needed, provided they belong to the same PSA RoT carried in the subject of the "reference value" triple.

-The identifier of a measurement is encoded in a `psa-refval-id` object as follows:
+The identifier of a measurement is encoded in a `psa-refval-id` object as
+follows:

 ~~~
 {::include psa-ext/refval-id.cddl}
 ~~~

+The semantics of the codepoints in the `psa-refval-id` map are equivalent to those in the `psa-software-component` map defined in Section 3.4.1 of
+{{PSA-TOKEN}}.

 In order to support PSA Reference Value identifiers, the `$measured-element-type-choice` CoMID type is extended as follows: